Capital of the Philippines: 1941 Frost-Arellano Plan of Quezon City

 During the time of the Commonwealth, Manila still served as the nation's capital.
 During these times too that Commonwealth President Manuel L. Quezon dreamed of a city that could become the future capital of the country, replacing Manila.
 In the summer of 1939 President Quezon contacted William Parsons and asked him to choose a new site for and then to design a new Philippine capital.
 Parsons arrived in June 1939 and eventually chose Diliman as the new capital site.
 He also managed to produce a master plan for the new University of the Philippines.
-Unfortunately he died in December of that year.
-Harry Frost, Parsons’ former partner took over and joined Juan Arellano and A. D. Williams in the Planning Commission.
+He died in December of that year.
+Harry Frost, Parsons' former partner took over and joined Juan Arellano and A. D. Williams in the Planning Commission.
 A fourth member of the team, landscape architect Louis P. Croft joined them as advisor on planning and park design.
 They were commissioned to produce a master plan for Quezon City; this was approved in 1941.

 The elliptical circle was the focal point of a grand quadrangle defined by the geographically named avenues and reached by a grand boulevard connecting it to the very center of old Manila via Quezon Bridge.
 The circle was to house the new legislative complex, a magnificent group of buildings with the halls of Senate and the House.
 Executive Mansion or Presidential palace to its left (currently occupied by the Veterans Memorial Medical Center) and the Supreme Court complex to its right (the current site of East Avenue Medical Center).
 All of these complexes were set in landscaped sites and surrounded by public parks and open spaces.
 The new National Capital City complex was thus defined with the three branches of government connected and framed by the Diliman Quadrangle.
 The portion of Batasan Hills was reserved for the campus of Philippine Military Academy.